Type: fresh soft, artisan

-Baladi is a soft, white cheese that originated in the Middle East and popular in Lebanon.
+Baladi is a soft, white cheese that originated in the Middle East and is popular in Lebanon.
 It is known as Jibneh Baladi (Baladieh) or Jibneh Khadra in Arabic.
 In a local language, Baladi means local cheese made from a flock of 'baladi' goats.
-Alternatively, it is also called 'cheese of the mountains' because it is made in high mountains all over Lebanon by the local shepherds.
+Alternatively, it is also called the 'cheese of the mountains' because it is made in high mountains all over Lebanon by the local shepherds.
 A homemade version of this cheese is creamier and fresh.

-Since Baladi is made from unpasteurised mixture of goat, cow and sheep's milk, it has to be consumed within three days.
-The cheese appears similar to Akawie, but it has more dense texture.
+Since Baladi is made from an unpasteurised mixture of goat, cow and sheep's milk, it has to be consumed within three days.
+The cheese appears similar to Akawie but has a more dense texture.
 It is a soft unripened cheese with a sweet and slightly salty flavour.
 This artisan cheese can be eaten with local bread or served with a drizzle of olive oil and fresh herbs.